mrfdev/CMI/Resources/FAQ/cmi-safety-tips.md

 This is not an FAQ message on the CMI Discord @ https://discord.gg/dDMamN4

 **CMI can check for quite some stuff**, this is the recommended setup that works well on Spigot/Paper 1.16.5 for me.
+And yes, you can use CMI 9 on Spigot 1.17 and the same tips apply.

 - Buy and Install CMI (<https://www.spigotmc.org/resources/3742/>)